-- RE and prayer tables should be at the front of the class.
-It should be a prominent feature with a display. - There should be an appropriate emphasis on current literacy and numeracy work on display in the classroom - Displays should have clear titles and children's work should be named - A range of borders, colours and styles is to be encouraged e.g. a balance of handwritten and computer fonts for titles - Displays should celebrate and reflect recent work.
-Teachers should ensure that displays are changed regularly - Classes will be responsible for some boards in communal areas of the school.
-Agreed themes and deadlines will be set. - Corridors should display a range of work from different year groups - A range of subjects across the curriculum should be represented in displays in classrooms. - Boards in corridors and halls can be used for celebrating completed work. - All work should be mounted. - The writer's toolkit wall is a working display and will be changed and adapted to the different genres being taught regularly.
+- RE and prayer tables should be at the front of the class in liturgical colours.
+It should be a prominent feature with a display. - The Writing Working Wall and Maths Working Wall are working displays and will be changed and adapted to the different genres/concepts being taught in each unit. - Displays should illustrate current learning in curriculum subjects. - Displays should have clear titles and children's work should be named - There should be a balance of handwritten and computer typed titles - Displays should celebrate and reflect recent work.
+Teachers should ensure that displays are rotated and changed termly. - Classes will be responsible for some boards in communal areas of the school.
+Agreed themes and deadlines will be set.
+Central displays should be 3D. - Corridors should display a range of work from different year groups - A range of subjects across the curriculum should be represented in displays in classrooms. - All work should be mounted. - Any laminated words or images must be laminated using matt laminates - Key words/ information should be typed using' Twinkl light' font to ensure accessibility for all a Bb Cc Dd Ff Gg L Mm Kk Ppl Tt Uu TI